🗓 30/08/2023 👤 Tessa Zimmermann

 Solution idea 2: Gentle heating

 We placed the closed jar in a bowl of warm water and waited a few minutes for the nutmeal to warm up slightly.
-This is supposed to help melt the oils it contains, making the nut puree more pliable.
-Our result: after putting our jar of peanut puree in a warm water bath and waiting 20 minutes, nothing happened.
-So we put water in a pot, put the jar of nut puree in the pot, and slowly heated the water on the stove.
-Our peanut puree wasn't really creamy.
+This is supposed to help melt the oils it contains, making the nut butter more pliable.
+Our result: after putting our jar of peanut butter in a warm water bath and waiting 20 minutes, nothing happened.
+So we put water in a pot, put the jar of nut butter in the pot, and slowly heated the water on the stove.
+Our peanut butter wasn't really creamy.
 It was more of a warm, crumbly mass.
 Also, the label on the jar of nutmeal got soggy and started to come off the jar.

 Solution idea 3: Stir it